- Home

 Living life to the full and taking every opportunity by the reins, people are inspired by Forrest’s continuous positivity.

-Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat, but will he be able to save his misguided childhood sweetheart Jenny (Robin Wright)?
+Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat, but can he save his misguided childhood sweetheart Jenny (Robin Wright)?

 9. Bridesmaids (2011)